 For aspiring professionals, the strategic approach is clear:

-• Start with a foundation – Whether through formal education in finance or marketing, establish core domain knowledge first.
+Start with a foundation – Whether through formal education in finance or marketing—such as pursuing a Baylor online marketing MBA —establishing core domain knowledge is essential for long-term career growth.

 This combination makes you valuable in traditional roles while opening doors to hybrid positions that didn’t exist five years ago.